mohammadrezajavid-lab/goauth/README.md

   support for data integrity through constraints (like `UNIQUE` for phone numbers).
 Its rich feature set and excellent performance make it a standard choice for production-ready applications.

 - **In-Memory Store (for OTPs)**: OTP data is temporary and high-traffic.
-Using a simple, concurrent in-memory map is significantly faster than writing to a disk-based database.
-This approach reduces latency and minimizes unnecessary load on the primary PostgreSQL database.
-For a multi-node deployment, this could be easily swapped with a distributed cache like Redis.
+To handle this efficiently, we use the popular **`patrickmn/go-cache`** library.
+This choice avoids the complexities of a manual in-memory implementation (like managing mutexes and cleanup routines).
+By using a battle-tested library, we ensure a reliable, thread-safe cache with automatic expiration, which reduces latency and minimizes unnecessary load on the primary database.
+For a multi-node deployment, this can be easily swapped with a distributed cache like Redis.

 ### Technology Stack